WELCOME TO 2016 – AND A NEW JOHNNY MOPED ALBUM!

 The band is the remaining original members, Johnny Moped, Slimy Toad and Dave Berk, joined by Rock N Roll Robot (Rob from CASE) and Jacko Pistorious .

 Last year we released their first single for 37 years (that’s gotta be a record), The double A-side 7″ of ‘Ain’t No Rock N Roll Rookie’ and ‘Super Woofa’ which came out on July the 31st.

-The band have just finished recording their brand new album, their first since 1990’s ‘The Search For Xerxes’ and it’s due out on Damaged Goods in 2016 along with another couple of limited 7″ singles.
+The band have just finished recording their brand new album, their first since 1990’s ‘The Search For Xerxes’ and it’s due out on Damaged Goods on March 25th 2016 along with another couple of limited 7″ singles.